Zionville structure fire claims life of community member

 ZIONVILLE — A structure fire in the early morning hours of Feb.
 17 in Zionville resulted in the death of a community member.

-Upon arrival at Old 421 and Moretz Hallow Road, the fire crews found a two-story structure fully involved with fire, according to Zionville Volunteer Fire Department Chief Don Miller.
+Upon arrival at 4712 Old US Hwy 421 N. in Zionville, the fire crews found a two-story structure fully involved with fire, according to Zionville Volunteer Fire Department Chief Don Miller.

-According to Watauga County Fire Marshal Shane Garland, one person did not make it out of the fire and died.
+The fire investigation determined the cause to be accidental in nature.
+The Watauga County Sheriff’s Office and the Watauga County Fire Marshal do not have any evidence of foul play.

+Sebrina Mains, 50, of 4712 Old US Hwy 421 N., was discovered deceased in the upstairs portion of the residence with two pets, according to the sheriff's office.

 "Even through our efforts, we lost a valuable member of our community," Miller said.